 The pandemic has caused an increased need for cleaning services, so it’s a great time to get into the business.
 ZipRecruiter projects that demand for cleaning services will grow 75% in 2021 compared to last year.
 So you should be able to build up a client base quickly by promoting your business on platforms like Nextdoor, Angie’s List, and Facebook Marketplace.

-Even with marketing costs, Cleaning Business Today says that you can start your business for about $500, which you’ll easily recoup by cleaning just a few houses.
+Even with marketing costs, Cleaning Business Today says that you can start your business for about $500, which you can recoup by cleaning just a few houses.
 On average, you can expect to earn around $170 for each residential cleaning job you complete.

 Commercial cleaning contracts are even more lucrative.
 You can charge between $200 and $400 per hour to clean up a commercial building.